How to Make a Bench from a Headboard and Footboard

 Supplies Used to Make a Bench from a Headboard and Footboard

-Grab my list of the 10 best painting furniture supplies here!
+Grab my list of the 10 best painting furniture supplies here to make sure you have everything you need for any furniture makeover.

 Adding Height to the Footboard